andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Preprocessing/Skull_Stripping.rst

 Click on the ``FSLeyes`` button at the bottom of the GUI.
 When it opens, click on ``File -> Add from File`` and hold shift to select both the original anatomical image and the skullstripped image you just created.
 As you saw in the :ref:`previous chapter <fMRI_03_LookingAtTheData>`, you will want to change the contrast to clearly distinguish the grey matter from the white matter.

 By loading both images you can compare the image before and after the skull was removed.
 In the ``Overlay List`` panel in the lower left corner of FSLeyes, click the "eye" icon to hide the corresponding image.
 For example, if you click on the eye icon next to ``sub-08_T1w``, the original T1 anatomical image will become invisible, and you will only see the skullstripped brain.
 If you click on the eye again, you will see the original T1.
-To make the differences between the brains more apparent, highlight the skullstripped image in the Overlay List panel, then change the contrast from Greyscale to Blue-Light blue.
+To make the differences between the brains more apparent, highlight the skullstripped image in the Overlay List panel, then change the contrast from ``Greyscale`` to ``Blue-Light blue``.
 The animation below shows you how to do each of these steps.

 Click around the image with your mouse and practice hiding and revealing the original T1.
 Observe where there is either too much brain or too little skull that was removed.
 Remember that we are trying to create an image that has had the skull and face stripped clean away, with only the brain (e.g., cortex, subcortical structures, brainstem, and cerebellum) remaining.